style-genie/style-genie/README.md

   - **Image-Based Analysis:**

 - **Virtual Try‑On**
+  - **Virtual Avatar:** Create a personalized avatar from your photo.
   - **Pose‑Aware Warping:** Map garments onto a user’s silhouette using a state‑of‑the‑art try‑on engine.
   - **Real‑Time Preview:** Instantly see how different pieces look on you.